tldr-pages/tldr/pages/common/fish.md

 # fish

 > The Friendly Interactive SHell.
-> A command-line interpreter designed to be user firendly.
+> A command-line interpreter designed to be user friendly.

 - Start interactive shell: